 Is there a separate application for the Honors College or will the regular RVCC admissions application suffice?

-Yes, as entry to the Honors College is competitive, a separate application form is required for admission.
+Yes, completing a separate RVCC online admissions application is required for admission.

 Will the Honors College accept my AP scores?